 Developing software with cross-functional teams can be a hassle, especially if you don’t have a simple and organized framework in place.
 This is why many data scientists and software engineers often implement Agile or Scrum.
 Determining whether you should use Agile vs Scrum can be challenging if you do not understand their key differences.

 What Is Agile?

 Agile is an iterative approach to developing software that emphasizes continuous improvement, testing, and development.
 This means that products undergo testing, development, and review nearly simultaneously.
-This is why Agile stands opposite to waterfall, an approach that leaves little to no room for changes.
+This is why Agile stands opposite Waterfall, an approach that leaves little to no room for changes.

 The Agile project management framework branches out into a range of methodologies.
 These include Kanban, Extreme Programming (XP), Lean, and Scrum, each of which differs in priorities, time management, and team structure.

 Scrum is an Agile methodology that allows the implementation of different methods throughout the software development lifecycle.
 The Scrum methodology puts the focus on teamwork, collaboration, and effective communication during the software development process.

 Scrum is all about time management and delivering results, which is why the project development is divided into time-boxed iterations that are called sprints.
 Sprints require the team to work on product development in increments.
 These usually last anywhere from two to four weeks.